8302 Deputy Sheriff I

 Candidates who achieve a passing score on the PELLETB, or who submit valid California POST certificates by the deadline, will be placed on the eligible list in the order of their scores.
 Candidates’ names will remain on the eligible list for a maximum period of 24 months.
 Candidates who are on the eligible list may not re-apply for class 8302 Deputy Sheriff I until their eligibility has expired.

 The Certification Rule for the eligible list resulting from this examination will be the Rule of the List.

 The number of refusals allowed is zero (0).

-All candidates will be placed under background waiver on the eligible list until they successfully complete the Departmental Selection Process as described below.
+All candidates on the eligible list must successfully complete the Departmental Selection Process as described below.

 Placement on the eligible list does not guarantee nor imply that you will be offered employment.
 The City & County of San Francisco reserves the right to hire only the most suitably qualified candidates for this important position.
 The eligible list resulting from this examination is subject to change after adoption (e.g., as a result of appeals or additional scores/ranks) as directed by the Human Resources Director or the Civil Service Commission.

 Departmental Selection Process:

 After the eligible list is adopted, the Sheriff’s Department will administer the following selection processes to determine the most suitable candidates.
 Dates will be scheduled approximately every three months, as needed or as capacity allows; candidates will be scheduled and notified by the Sheriff’s Department.
 Candidates must successfully complete all of the components listed below to continue in the departmental selection process.

 Candidates must pass a PAT based on the physical requirements for the Deputy Sheriff I position.
 A description of the PAT will be issued at a later date to candidates who are placed on the eligible list and are not exempt from taking the PAT.
 The PAT is pass/fail.